 St. Patrick's Cathedral, Dublin

-Also known as the National Cathedral of Ireland, this historical and religious site is one of the most popular Dublin landmarks, and as such, a must for your Dublin bucket list.
+Also known as the National Cathedral of Ireland, this historical and religious site is one of the most popular Dublin landmarks.
+As such, a must for your Dublin bucket list.

-It is believed to be the location where St. Patrick baptised the first converts into the Christian faith.
-Since it was founded in 1191, it has undergone many restorations due to damages and invasions it succumbed to overtime.
+It is believed to be where St. Patrick baptised the first converts into the Christian faith.
+Since it was founded in 1191, it has undergone many restorations due to damages and invasions it succumbed to over time.

-The cathedral today is a representation of classical, medieval architecture with a 43-meter high spire.
+The cathedral today represents classical, medieval architecture with a 43-meter high spire.
 The interior is exceptionally designed, and anyone is welcome to tour around after paying a small fee.

 Today, St. Patrick's Cathedral hosts many public national ceremonies, like Ireland's National Remembrance day.